moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 (done) DM: todoMM: sort these putting the ones you'll do first at the top.
 Sort by the impact/effort ratio.
 If impact is 3 and effort is 1, that goes first, then impact 3, effort 2, ...

-DM: todoMM: if I put a new item here, always put the Effort and add any comments, discussion, questions that you may have
+(done)DM: todoMM: if I put a new item here, always put the Effort and add any comments, discussion, questions that you may have

 ## Reverse sort the messages so that the newest message is at the top
 Impact 3 Cannot see new messages
-Effort
+Effort 2 - this process can be done in the firebase store. i am not sure how difficult it will be, but i think Effort 2 is appropriate.

-## bug - upon new signup, the dislpay name is empty, so any messages the user types is not shown in the messages list.
+## bug - upon new signup, the display name is empty, so any messages the user types is not shown in the messages list.
 Solution: upon signup, automatically populate displayName with username from the signup form
 Impact 3
-Effort
+Effort 2 - there is something that i don't understand here, username vs displayName, when signing up the form requires email, username/displayName and password. when you mentioned "automatically populate displayName with username from the signup form". i understand that i need to use autofill for displayName on the username field? right?
+I know you always tell me when communicating to not "make you think", but this one makes me think as well. i am sorry for addressing myself this way to my tech lead (may be it's not appropriate)

 MM: this could constitute a separate task as the "typing users" above is complete. i updated the task as well.
 ## List all the connected users in the main app page and the user who posted the most recently message could be at the top of the connected users list.